 Menstrual status at 12-, 24- and 36-month follow-up was reported as none (amenorrhea), light, moderate, heavy or very heavy based on a questionnaire (Menstrual Impact Questionnaire).
-Data presented in Table 18 below represent the results for subjects with and without myoma based on the total number of Per Protocol subjects who responded to the questionnaire.
+Data presented in Table 18 on the next page represent the results for subjects with and without myoma based on the total number of Per Protocol subjects who responded to the questionnaire.